AnnikaV9/usv3-framework/docs/README.md

 |`online_hashes`|*Dictionary* of online nicknames and their respective connection hashes.|

 > [!WARNING]
-> These attributes (except `namespaces`) are meant to be read-only.
+> These attributes are meant to be read-only.
 Modifying them from a module can result in crashes.

 ## Cython modules